 - We will retain personal data in accordance with our clients’ instructions where we act on their behalf as a data processor.

 Security of personal data

-- We will use appropriate technical and organisational information security measures to try to prevent unauthorised access to your personal data.
+- We will use appropriate technical and organizational information security measures to try to prevent unauthorized access to your personal data.
 However, please be aware that the transmission of information via the internet is never completely secure.
 Whilst we can do our best to keep our own systems secure, we cannot control the whole of the internet and we cannot therefore guarantee the security of your information as it is transmitted to and from our website.

 - Where you have created or received a password or authentication code which enables you to access certain parts of our website, you are responsible for keeping this password or authentication code confidential.
 We ask you not to share your password or authentication code with anyone.

 - Depending on your country’s laws, you may have numerous rights in relation to your personal data except where we processed such data on behalf of another party, e.g. our client as part of Client Services, in which case you should contact the client directly in relation to your rights.
 For further information about your data privacy rights please visit the website of your local data privacy authority.

 - Right to make a subject access request (SAR).
 Data subjects may request in writing copies of their personal data.
 However, compliance with such requests is subject to certain limitations and exemptions and the rights of other individuals.
 Each request should make clear that a SAR is being made.
 You may also be required to submit a proof of your identity and payment, where applicable.

 - Right to rectification.
 Data subjects may request that we rectify any inaccurate or incomplete personal data.

 - Right to withdraw consent.
 Data subjects may at any time withdraw their consent to the processing of their personal data carried out by us on the basis of their previous consent.
 Such withdrawal will not affect the lawfulness of processing based on such previous consent.